ketch/nodepy/doc/index.rst

 ======================

 NodePy includes implementation of the actual time-stepping algorithms for the various classes of methods.
-A wide range of initial value ODEs can be loaded, including the DETEST suite of problems.
+A wide range of :ref:`initial value ODEs <ivp>` can be loaded, including the DETEST suite of problems.
 Arbitrary initial value problems can be instantiated and solved simply by calling a method with the initial value problem as argument.
 For methods with error estimates,